Legislature(2025 - 2026)GRUENBERG 120

 Fisheries and his qualifications and interest to the board.
 He

-thanked both the committee for the opportunity to speak and the
+thanked the committee for the opportunity to speak and the

 governor for both his current nomination and his previous

 nomination from three years ago.
-He noted that the committee
+He noted that for the past two

-Additionally, he was involved in the Alaska Salmon Research Task
+challenges.
+Additionally, he was involved in the Alaska Salmon

-Force, a collaborative effort focused on identifying critical
+Research Task Force, a collaborative effort focused on

-research needs specific to Alaska's salmon populations.
-He
+identifying critical research needs specific to Alaska's salmon

-originally sought appointment and now seeks reappointment due to
+populations.
+He originally sought appointment and now seeks

-his strong commitment to addressing the critical fisheries
+reappointment due to his strong commitment to addressing the

 MR. CARPENTER noted that among his key projects, he played a